edwin465/SSVEP-Impulse-Response/README.md

 In the literature, some studies reported that the evoked response can be recognized as the response to a single impulse, i.e., impulse response.
 Furthermore, the steady-state responses or the code-modulated responses could be considered as the temporal superposition of the impulse responses.

 Based on this idea, we may decompose an SSVEP into two parts: 1) the impulse response and 2) the periodic impulse (i.e., visual stimulus).
+Moreover, we can reconstruct new SSVEPs using the impulse responses corresponding to the existing SSVEPs and the pre-defined visual stimuli.
+For more details, please refer to the following paper:

+Wong, C. M., et al. (2021).
+Transferring Subject-Specific Knowledge Across Stimulus Frequencies in SSVEP-Based BCIs.
+IEEE Transactions on Automation Science and Engineering.
+(Accepted)

 # Demos

 Here we provide four demos to show how to decompose an SSVEP and reconstruct a new SSVEP.
 Then we measure the difference between the original SSVEP and the reconstructed SSVEP by using the correlation and mean square error (MSE)

 Demo1: we decompose an SSVEP and then reconstruct it (corresponding to the same stimulus).
 We measure their difference by using the correlation and MSE.